Ancient Lakes of Columbia Valley

-Ancient Lakes of Columbia Valley, also locally called Ancient Lakes, is an American Viticultural Area (AVA) which lies on the western edge of the Columbia Basin near the town of Quincy in Douglas, Grant, and Kittitas Counties in the state of Washington.
-The appellation lies entirely within the vast Columbia Valley viticultural area and was established on November 19, 2012, as the state's 13th AVA, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury.
-The petition was received by TTB from Joan R. Davenport, a professor of soil sciences at Washington State University, and Cameron Fries of White Heron Cellars, on behalf of the vintners and grape growers in the Ancient Lakes region in central Washington, proposing the establishment of the "Ancient Lakes of Columbia Valley" viticultural area.
+Ancient Lakes of Columbia Valley, also locally called Ancient Lakes, is an American Viticultural Area (AVA) located in the state of Washington on the western edge of the Columbia Basin, within the Quincy Basin landform encompassing portions of Douglas, Grant, and Kittitas Counties near the town of Quincy.
+It was established as the nation's 204^{th} and the state's thirteenth appellation on October 18, 2012 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Joan R. Davenport, a professor of soil sciences at Washington State University, and Cameron Fries of White Heron Cellars, on behalf of the vintners and grape growers in the Ancient Lakes region in central Washington, proposing the viticultural area within the vast Columbia Valley AVA named "Ancient Lakes of Columbia Valley."

+The 162762 acre appellation, at the outset, had six commercial vineyards that cultivated 1604 acre mostly on the higher elevations on average of 1200 to 1500 ft, along the Beezley Hills and the Evergreen and Babcock ridges.
+White wine grapes represent the bulk of the grape plantings with White Riesling, Chardonnay, and Pinot Gris along with red varieties used for rosé-style wines.
+Red wine varieties are planted in close proximity to the Columbia River along the benches and exposed basalt cliffs formed by the "cataract effects" of the Missoula floods.
+The lower elevation is considerably warmer, lending itself to production of Syrah, Merlot and others.